Login

 Director of School Operations

-Teri has served as administrator of Cathedral House Episcopal School
+Cathedral House Episcopal School

-in the early childhood education field for over 30 years.
-Teri is the President of the Houston Area Association for the Education of Young Children (HAAEYC) and Houston Voting Representative on the Board of Directors for the Texas Association for the Education of Young Children (TAEYC).
-Additionally she is a certified infant/toddler and primary teacher, a certified Touchpoints Trainer through
+Aaron has more than 20 years of experience in the early childhood education field and holds leadership positions in numerous professional and industry-related organizations.
+He is a Past President of the Houston Area Association for the Education of Young Children (HAAEYC), a Past President and Board Chair of the Texas Association for the Education of Young Children (TAEYC) and is a certified Touchpoints Trainer through Brazelton Touchpoints Center.

 Karen Gatten